ivosahlik/spring-boot-dual-jar-war/README.md

 ## One terminal command :)
 mvn clean package -Pdev; java -jar target/dual.jar

-or best in launch app in Intellij Idea like SpringApplication.run :)
+or best to launch app is Intellij Idea like SpringApplication.run :)